Department website: http://dentistry.hsc.wvu.edu/

 - Complete an approved master’s thesis based on original research completed during the course of study in an area related to Orthodontics.

 - Must pass the Mock ABO clinical examination which includes a written and an oral examination.

 - Must pass the written component of the ABO examination.

 - Must successfully complete all didactic and clinical work in the required curriculum.

-- Must demonstrate satisfactory clinical competency in this field.
+- Must demonstrate satisfactory clinical competency in orthodontics.

-- Complete a minimum of 87 credit hours, including 59 hours of orthodontic courses and a minimum of 10 hours of selected basic science subjects, 6 hours of teaching practicum, and a research/thesis (12 hours).
+- Complete a minimum of 89 credit hours, including 63 hours of orthodontic courses and a minimum of 5 hours of selected basic science subjects, 6 hours of teaching practicum, and 15 hours of research/thesis.

 - Achieve a 3.0 GPA or an overall competence in the student’s field.
 A minimum grade of B must be earned in all work attempted in the master’s program.
 A grade of C or below in two courses will require a faculty review of the student’s progress.
 A third C or below will result in suspension from the program.

 |ORTH 625||Orthodontic Seminar||1|

 |Orthodontic Patient Management (Repeated)|